Ksuriuri/LLMCI/README.md

 1. Currently supports `transformers>=4.38.0` (2024/04/30)

-2. Any model supported by transformers can be loaded by using the `TransformersAici` class in `transformers_aici.py`.
-For model parameter settings and data input formats, please refer to `transformers_aici_demo.py`.
+2. Any model supported by transformers can be loaded by using the `TransformersLLMci` class in `transformers_llmci.py`.
+For model parameter settings and data input formats, please refer to `transformers_llmci_demo.py`.

 #### Note: